-IFRS Foundation
+IFRS® Foundation

-Licensing Policy for Translation and Reproduction of IFRS Standards for Adoption
+Licensing Policy for Reproduction and Translation of IFRS Standards for Adoption

-This document is an introduction to the IFRS Foundation's policies on the adoption of IFRS Standards, with a focus on their reproduction and the official translation process.
+This document is an overview of the IFRS Foundation's reproduction and translation policies for IFRS Accounting and Sustainability Disclosure Standards, with focus on use of the Standards by jurisdictional authorities for adoption.

-If you are not adopting, but would like to translate or reproduce translated IFRS Standards (in their entirety or in parts) or any other proprietary material of the Foundation, please contact the Translation, Adoption and Copyright (TAC) team at tac@ifrs.org to discuss your requirements.
+If you are not adopting, but would like to translate or reproduce the Standards in English or their official translations (in their entirety or in parts) or any other proprietary material of the Foundation, please contact the Translation, Adoption and Copyright (TAC) team at tac@ifrs.org to discuss your requirements.

-Licensing Policy for Translation and Reproduction of IFRS Standards for Adoption is published by the IFRS Foundation and has not been approved by the International Accounting Standards Board (Board).
+Licensing Policy for Reproduction and Translation of IFRS Standards for Adoption is published by the IFRS Foundation (Foundation).

-Disclaimer: To the extent permitted by applicable law, the Board and the IFRS Foundation (Foundation) expressly disclaim all liability howsoever arising from this publication or any translation thereof whether in contract, tort or otherwise to any person in respect of any claims or losses of any nature including direct, indirect, incidental or consequential loss, punitive damages, penalties or costs.
+Disclaimer: To the extent permitted by applicable law, the Foundation expressly disclaim all liability howsoever arising from this publication or any translation thereof whether in contract, tort or otherwise to any person in respect of any claims or losses of any nature including direct, indirect, incidental or consequential loss, punitive damages, penalties or costs.